David Perlmutter

 David Perlmutter (born December 31, 1954) is an American celebrity doctor, author, low-carbohydrate diet advocate and promoter of functional medicine.

 Perlmutter has been widely criticized by dietitians and physicians for promoting misinformation about gluten-containing grains including whole grains which he argues are a main cause of many diseases including brain disorders.

 Early life and education

 Perlmutter's father Irwin was a neurosurgeon in Miami.
 David Perlmutter received a Doctor of Medicine degree from the University of Miami School of Medicine.
 He is also a fellow of the American College of Nutrition.

 Career

 Perlmutter wrote the book Grain Brain, released in September 2013, promoting the concept that gluten causes neurological conditions, which was on the New York Times bestseller list for several weeks.
 The book was cowritten with Kristin Loberg, a ghostwriter known for working with other celebrity doctors such as Sanjay Gupta and David Agus.
 In 2023 it was discovered that Grain Brain contained passages plagiarized from Agus' 2012 The End of Illness, which was also cowritten by Loberg.

 In 2022, Perlmutter published Drop Acid, which advocates for a theory that excess levels of uric acid has negative physiological and neurological health consequences.

-Awards

-Perlmutter has received the 2002 Linus Pauling Award from the Institute for Functional Medicine, and 2006 National Nutritional Foods Association Clinician Award.
-In 2015, Perlmutter was awarded the "Communications and Media Award" from the American College of Nutrition In 2019, Perlmutter was awarded the Leadership Award from the Integrative Healthcare Symposium.